EduardoA3677/FreeBuddy/notes/mbb-protocol-wiki.md

 # Huawei MBB protocol
 As known from de-compilation (and some logs) of the [Huawei AI Life app](https://consumer.huawei.com/pl/campaign/ai-life-app/), "MBB" is the name of the protocol that they use to communicate with headphones.

 I did not found **ANY** information about this protocol/name *anywhere* - not on Github, nor on plain google search.
-Thus, all descriptions here will be very inconsistent, maybe unprofessional, and probably, biased because I only own one pair of FreeBuds 4i headphones - not pro's, or other versions.
+Thus, all descriptions here will be very inconsistent, maybe unprofessional, and probably, biased because I only own one pair of FreeBuds Pro 3 headphones - not pro's, or other versions.

 However, I heaivliy tried to make everything as universal as I could.
 Enjoy!

 **UPDATE**: Turned out there is this cool guy called [@melianmiko](https://melianmiko.ru/en) who also made app called [OpenFreebuds](https://github.com/melianmiko/OpenFreebuds).
-He kindly published pretty detailed descriptions of his rev-eng, which showed me quite few things I missed ; this wiki is much clearer thanks to him 😇 You can check him out! https://melianmiko.ru/en/posts/freebuds-4i-proto/
+He kindly published pretty detailed descriptions of his rev-eng, which showed me quite few things I missed ; this wiki is much clearer thanks to him 😇 You can check him out! https://melianmiko.ru/en/posts/freebuds-Pro3-proto/

 ## Messages structure
 All data is transported using classic bluetooth serial port ([SPP](https://en.wikipedia.org/wiki/List_of_Bluetooth_profiles#Serial_Port_Profile_(SPP))).